 Weigh the item and record the figure in either grams or ounces, depending on the units used by your scale.
+It is vital to use a scale that is very accurate when you are trying to determine sterling silver weight value, as any small variation in the weight can make a big difference in terms of value.
 Silver is priced using a special unit of measurement known as the troy ounce, so you will need to convert your figures to determine the value of your object.

 Use a calculator to work out the weight of your item in troy ounces.
 Divide the weight in grams by 31.10 or the weight in ounces by 1.097.
 Record your answer.
 This figure gives the overall weight of the object in troy ounces.
 Multiply this figure by 0.925 to determine the actual amount of precious metal the object contains.